How to Submit

 - Support/grant information

-Enter the submission site and begin submissions well in advance of the deadline (May 3).
 The submission process is very detailed and requires the entry of specific information (including email addresses of co-authors and conflict of interest information).
 The primary cause of error in abstract submission occurs when the user is unfamiliar with the submission site and rushes to submit work at the last minute.
+Enter the submission site and begin submissions well in advance of the July 16 deadline to ensure your abstract is submitted correctly.

 To create a linking group, one submitter must request a linking group name and share the name with each submitter that wishes to be a part of the group.
 Each submitter must join the linking group within their individual abstract submission via the Linking Group step.